 Using real metrics, analytics and user engagement data can all be used to drive adjustments to the social strategy to each network that your company uses.

-Tools such as Sprout Social are great for social media management with a data first approach are key to form and deepen real connections with the people that will build your brand.
+Tools such as Sprout Social are great for social media management with a data-first approach that is key to form and deepen real connections with the people that will build your brand.

 Although the pricing of social media management may be a little out of the league for many smaller companies, the concept remains the same.
 Look for patterns and capitalize where possible.

-There are so many patient scenarios which can be served by a powerful native mobile application in 2019.
+There are so many patient scenarios that can be served by a powerful native mobile application in 2022.

 Don’t just limit this to other areas in healthcare marketing, but rather consider joining forces with a variety of other businesses that can generate attention through their apps.
 Whether it’s a local restaurant, delivery service or taxi/car share app – there’s uncapitalized attention everywhere we look.